oracle/terraform-provider-oci/website/docs/r/database_vm_cluster.html.markdown

 * `last_patch_history_entry_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last patch history.
 This value is updated as soon as a patch operation starts.
 * `license_model` - The Oracle license model that applies to the VM cluster.
 The default is LICENSE_INCLUDED.
 * `lifecycle_details` - Additional information about the current lifecycle state.
+* `live_image_version_details` - Details about the most recent live image version applied on the VM Cluster, if any.
+If a full OS update was applied, the fields would be blank.
+	* `has_pending_updates` - Indicates whether OS updates that require node reboot are pending after the previous online update was applied.
+	* `time_released` - The release date and time for the applied Live Exadata Image OS version.
+	* `update_mode` - The OS live update mode performed most recently on the VM Cluster.
+	* `version` - Live Exadata Image Version of the Guest OS Update applied.
 * `memory_size_in_gbs` - The memory allocated in GBs.
 * `reco_storage_percentage` - The percentage assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 See [Storage Configuration](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/exaoverview.htm#Exadata) in the Exadata documentation for details on the impact of the configuration settings on storage.
+* `oracle_linux_version` - Oracle Linux version for the respective Exadata Image.
 * `shape` - The shape of the Exadata infrastructure.
 The shape determines the amount of CPU, storage, and memory resources allocated to the instance.
 * `sparse_storage_percentage` - The percentage assigned to SPARSE storage (Exadata snapshots).
 See [Storage Configuration](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/exaoverview.htm#Exadata) in the Exadata documentation for details on the impact of the configuration settings on storage.
 * `ssh_public_keys` - The public key portion of one or more key pairs used for SSH access to the VM cluster.